ibm-cloud-docs/cis/getting-started-new.md

       ```
       {: pre}

-   Updates to your DNS delegation, name servers, or CNAME records can take up to 24–48 hours to propagate globally.
-   {: attention}

 1. [Configure your name servers with the registrar or existing DNS provider](/docs/cis?topic=cis-name-servers).

    * If you're using a full setup, update your domain registrar's name servers to the ones provided by CIS.
 This change routes all DNS queries through CIS so that its security and performance features can take effect.